j3soon/omni-farm-isaac/README.md

   ```
   Note that the docker image must be on a public registry such as Docker Hub.
 For example, the `j3soon/omni-farm-general` image is [a public image on Docker Hub](https://hub.docker.com/repository/docker/j3soon/omni-farm-general).
 - If a task requests more GPUs than available, the task will be stuck in the `running` state.
-- When using Omniverse Isaac Gym Envs with SKRL and Ray Tune, the task will sometimes complete but stuck in the `running` state.
+- In some workloads (such as using Omniverse Isaac Gym Envs with SKRL and Ray Tune), the task will sometimes complete successfully but stuck in the `running` state.
+Please contact the cluster admin to confirm the status of this workload and cancel it through UI if the task has already completed.
+- In some workloads, the task will sometimes keep running but show as the `errored` state.
+In this case, there will be no error logs, please contact the cluster admin to confirm the status of this workload.
 - You can confirm the task is actually _running_ only when you see the log outputs (aside from the `No logs found` message).

 Task Logs: